Uganda Airlines: History

 On the morning of 28 August 2019, Uganda Airlines had its first commercial flight from Entebbe to Jomo Kenyatta International Airport (JKIA) with eight passengers on board.

 On 13 November 2019, Uganda Airlines launched the first flight to Kilimanjaro International Airport; thereby completing the first phase of operations to seven routes which was started with flights to Jomo Kenyatta International Airport nearly three months earlier.

 On 16 December 2019, Uganda Airlines commenced regular commercial passenger service to Zanzibar in Tanzania.
 The three-times-weekly service, brought the airline's destinations to eight in the second phase of route expansion.

 On 1 October 2020, after a six-months pause in scheduled passenger service, due to travel restrictions imposed as a result of the COVID-19 pandemic, Uganda Airlines resumed scheduled passenger service, in a phased manner.
 On that day, the airline's hub, Entebbe International Airport that had been closed to passenger traffic since March 2020, was opened for resumed passenger service.

 On 18 December 2020, Uganda Airlines launched commercial flights to Kinshasa in the Democratic Republic of the Congo.
 The three times weekly operation increased the airline's expanding network to ten destinations.

+In August 2023, UR announced plans to begin scheduled passenger and cargo service to Lagos, Nigeria and Mumbai, India, during Q4 2023.
+If and when new equipment is acquired as anticipated, destinations on the radar include Lusaka, Harare, Cape Town, Abuja, Jeddah, London and Guangzhou.
+Others include Addis Ababa and Amsterdam.
+Also under consideration is Goma, DRC.

+In April 2024, UR received regulatory approval to service Lusaka, Harare, Jeddah and Riyadh.
+Service to Cape Town via Harare is also under consideration.
+Also in April 2024, UR began to make concrete arrangements to service Abu Dhabi.

+In March 2025, the airline announced service to London Gatwick to commence in May 2025.
+On 18 May 2025 UR began direct passenger and cargo service between Entebbe and London Gatwick, four times weekly.